bsierieb1/xdasi-bio-2021-archive/docs/best_practices/coding_style.md

 + Use descriptive file names
 + Everything should be a **TEXT FILE**
-+ Use a simple data format like `.csv` - Proprietary formats can change and become obsolete / unreadable over time
++ Use a simple data format like `.csv`
+  - _Proprietary formats can change and become obsolete / unreadable over time_
 + Organize your files
-  + especially if you have more than one input or output file, use sub-directories (e.g. `/data`, `/input`, `/output`)
+  - _Especially if you have more than one input or output file, use sub-directories (e.g. `/data`, `/input`, `/output`)_
 + Provide a metadata file if needed
-  + this provides additional information about the contents of your data file (e.g. full names and descriptions of the contents, experimental design etc.)
+  + _This provides additional information about the contents of your data file (e.g. full names and descriptions of the contents, experimental design etc.)_

 ## Reproducible Workflows with R Markdown